torchnyu/blog/_drafts/2020-11-03-whats-wrong.md

 *Have you been to tutoring/office hours?*

 Having someone help you is so much better than working on your own.
-I know, you were a straight-A student in high school.
-Suck it up and go to tutoring.
+A lot of students were straight-A students in high school and aren't used to tutoring.
+That's a mistake.
 Everybody needs a little help now and then.

 *Have you considered pre-studying?*